open-resources/physics_bank/content/public/006.Force/Topic Outcome/Description of FBD/Description of FBD.md

     weight: 1
 myst:
   substitutions:
+    params:
+      vars:
-    params_vars_title: Description of FBD
+        title: Description of FBD
+      part1:
+        ans1:
-    params_part1_ans1_value: Excluding all bodies which contact and exert forces on the system and replacing them by vectors representing the forces and moments they exert on the isolated system.
+          value: Excluding all bodies which contact and exert forces on the system and replacing them by vectors representing the forces and moments they exert on the isolated system.
+        ans2:
-    params_part1_ans2_value: Including all bodies which contact and exert forces on the system.
+          value: Including all bodies which contact and exert forces on the system.
+        ans3:
-    params_part1_ans3_value: Which does not contain any forces.
+          value: Which does not contain any forces.
+        ans4:
-    params_part1_ans4_value: Excluding all bodies which contact and exert forces on the system.
+          value: Excluding all bodies which contact and exert forces on the system.
 ---
-# {{ params_vars_title }}
+# {{ params.vars.title }}

 ## Part 1